fanch/current-systemd/README.md

 #### 10. If you want to re build completly 'base' collection from the sources

     # bash scripts/base -a
+    # bash scripts/cli -a
+    # bash scripts/gui -a

 Have fun :)